Birds and Bees for Dads – Explaining the Facts of Life

 • Movie posters

-Well, honestly, not only would they have to conclude that we humans were a bunch of sex addicts but that we also had blatant sexuality inextricably twisted into commerce as well’… I’m beginning to think it, too!
+Well, honestly, not only would they have to conclude that we humans are a bunch of sex addicts, but they’d also find that we have blatant sexuality inextricably twisted into commerce as well… I’m beginning to think it, too!

 Be Happy!

-Think about it: The alternatives include their learning about it from somewhere, something, or someone else!
-This little gem of a paradigm should alter the course of the conversation for the better right off the bat.
-If you are mature and open so that they can easily understand what you impart they will likely monkey-see, monkey-do on the subject and handle it in a like manner, rather than being uncomfortable or resistive.
+Think about it: the alternatives include your child learning about it from somewhere else, something else, or someone else!
+This simple mindset can alter the course of the conversation for the better right off the bat.
+If you are mature and open so that they can easily understand what you impart, they will likely monkey-see, monkey-do on the subject and handle it in a like manner, rather than becoming uncomfortable or resistant.

-This can be helpful in all facets of your parenting, especially when it comes to potentially sensitive subjects like sex’… and love, money, driving you name it.
+This can be helpful in all aspects of parenting, especially when it comes to potentially sensitive subjects like sex… and love, money, driving—you name it.

 Your Approach

-Let’s step back for a moment, however, and rather than simply look at the context of your conversation, consider something I found invaluable from the writings of Stephen Covey and the Seven Habits of Highly Effective People.
+Let’s step back for a moment, however, and rather than simply look at the context of your conversation, consider something I found invaluable from the writings of Stephen Covey and his book The Seven Habits of Highly Effective People.

 Personally, I thought I had done alright as a dad, especially through the early years.
-As my daughter left the tweens behind and became a teenager though, this seemed to begin separating at the seams.
+But as my daughter left the tweens behind and became a teenager, things seemed to start separating at the seams.
 I was worried.
-I was harping more and she was rolling her eyes more, but hey her actions were more important now, right?
+I was harping more, and she was rolling her eyes more.
+But hey, her actions were more important now, right?

 The Gollum Effect

 The Gollum Effect says that people respond to your expectations even more than the content of your sentences.
-And wow how true it is!
-This principle has application across the whole spectrum of human relations, but here’s how it helped me with my daughter: I was slipping into low expectations and when something (like schoolwork or taking care of pets) was not done I became a disappointed tsk-tsk kind of dad, as if to say ‘See?
-I told you so!’”
+And wow, how true it is!
+This principle applies across the whole spectrum of human relationships, but here’s how it helped me with my daughter: I was slipping into low expectations, and when something (like schoolwork or taking care of pets) was not done, I became a disappointed tsk-tsk kind of dad, as if to say, “See?
+I told you so!”

-Thanks to Covey I spotted this in my own behavior toward her and corrected it right away.
-Thanks to Covey I found I could improve her happiness and response by my own behavior!
+Thanks to Covey, I spotted this in my own behavior toward her and corrected it right away.
+I realized I could improve her happiness and response by my own behavior!

 After all, I really do know how smart and wonderful she is!
-Why was I not operating off of that?
-When she was really little I would applaud her genuinely and sincerely for pooping in a plastic toilet and here, years later, even my compliments were coming from a poisoned well of unintended disappointment.
-It didn’t take much at all to correct it within myself because I’m honestly not disappointed in my daughter.
+Why was I not operating from that understanding?
+When she was really little, I would applaud her genuinely and sincerely for using a plastic toilet, and here, years later, even my compliments were coming from a poisoned well of unintended disappointment.
+It didn’t take much at all to correct it within myself, because I’m honestly not disappointed in my daughter.
 She’s amazing!

 Account Balance

-And there’s absolutely nothing like a true philosophic discussion with a 14-year old who has deep-seated beliefs and can defend them! it’s honestly one of the more beautiful things, to watch as she develops a personal philosophy.
+And there’s absolutely nothing like a true philosophical discussion with a 14-year-old who has deep-seated beliefs and can defend them!
+It’s honestly one of the more beautiful things to watch as she develops a personal philosophy.
 And it’s infinitely precious that she would discuss it with me!

 Friends

-To the contrary of many, I personally decided going into parenthood that I would be a friend first and then a parent with my daughter.
-By friend I do not mean popular or cool I mean friend in the most basic, purest of ways: Someone who will be there, someone who genuinely cares, someone who is genuinely interested in listening, and yes, someone you enjoy being around.
+Contrary to many, I personally decided going into parenthood that I would be a friend first and then a parent with my daughter.
+By friend, I do not mean popular or cool—I mean friend in the most basic, purest of ways: someone who will be there, someone who genuinely cares, someone who is genuinely interested in listening, and yes, someone you enjoy being around.

 Good Ground

-So my understanding is that we consciously create the environments we share with our kids and by making it a safe and positive one and not a toxic or secretive one, they will be willing and interested to hear what he have to share in the first place!
-The worst case scenario – and an example of this concept gone awry – is the kid who does the exact opposite of what mom or dad say.
+So my understanding is that we consciously create the environments we share with our kids, and by making it a safe and positive one—not a toxic or secretive one—they will be willing and interested to hear what we have to share in the first place.
+The worst-case scenario—and an example of this concept gone awry—is the kid who does the exact opposite of what mom or dad say.
 Examples abound!

 Teaching

 Your job is to maintain a relationship where they want to hear it from you!
-Then give them what information they need when they need it, answering their questions exactly no less, no more.
+Then give them the information they need when they need it, answering their questions exactly—no less, no more.

-• Use the actual terms for things, not metaphors and not slang
+• Use the actual terms for things, not metaphors or slang.

-Some parents give too little and some too much.
-The Goldilocks approach (just right!), however, works best.
-You don’t have to explain it all at once and after all, it doesn’t have to be the only important conversation you guys ever have!
+Some parents give too little, and some too much.
+The *Goldilocks approach* (just right!), however, works best.
+You don’t have to explain it all at once, and after all, it doesn’t have to be the only important conversation you ever have!

 Share: